Cost Per Credit

 What can I do with a degree in interdisciplinary studies?

-Herzing University’s interdisciplinary studies degree program emphasizes a career-focused course of study across four unique areas:
+Herzing University’s interdisciplinary studies degree program emphasizes a career-focused course of study across six unique areas:

 - Healthcare Administration